 Importance of Keeping Batteries Clean

-- Rinse with clean water and dry thoroughly
+- Rinse with clean water and dry thoroughly with a clean cloth

 - Apply a thin layer of petroleum jelly to terminals to prevent future corrosion